 2. Update the Look and Functionality of Your Bathroom

-When it comes to specific room renovations, bathroom should be one of the first on your priority list.
+When it comes to remodelling any specific room in the house, bathroom renovations should be one of the first on your priority list.
 After all, this is one of the most important rooms in one’s home that’s crucial for some adequate “alone” time and much-needed privacy.
 In that respect, the look and functionality of the bathroom should be satisfactory.
 You don’t have to change absolutely everything if there’s no need to.
 But updating the grout work and replacing the toilet together with the shower head and shower/sink fixtures are all renovations that can make a world of difference.
 Of course, if necessary, you might want to add a fresh coat of paint and replace the tiles (or just a couple of them).
 Also, this is the time when you want to make sure that your plumbing system is in a good working order.